-Please send the following message to me over blitzmail as soon as you possibly can: "Hello, I am in your Music 2 class."
-I will not be giving out hardcopy assignments, but blitzing MSWord enclosures to the class, along with frequent class notes, scheduling updates, and so on.
+Please send the following message to me over Blitzmail as soon as you possibly can: "Hello, I am in your Music 5 class."
+I will not be giving out hardcopy assignments.
+I will use the Blitzmail list to send things to the class (class notes, answering questions, scheduling updates, and so on).
 You must join my actual blitzmail class list as soon as possible.
 I don't use Blackboard.